jeanbarbier/jeanbarbier/index.md

 # ERC project CHORAL: Computational Hardness Of RepresentAtion Learning

-I feel honoured to be a recipient of a **1.3 million euros Starting Grant in Mathematics from the [European Research Council](https://erc.europa.eu/news/erc-2021-starting-grants-results?fbclid=IwAR0-AB0MH9WFvlv3Ynp9Z6EMXy_0igRVLsIAiUlB7h79ftnLslV5Pxv_Qp8)**.
+I feel honoured to be a recipient of a **Starting Grant in Mathematics from the [European Research Council](https://erc.europa.eu/news/erc-2021-starting-grants-results?fbclid=IwAR0-AB0MH9WFvlv3Ynp9Z6EMXy_0igRVLsIAiUlB7h79ftnLslV5Pxv_Qp8)**.
 I'm now in the process of hiring brilliant motivated researchers to form a research group at ICTP to carry out this exciting project.

 CHORAL will develop novel statistical tools to better quantify the performance of Neural Networks trained from structured data sets using random matrix theory, statistical mechanics and information theory.
 Neural Nets are amazingly powerful algorithms, but their theoretical understanding remains limited when compared to their evergrowing applications in science and technology.
 A related problem of fundamental interest to machine learning that the project will focus on is of Dictionary Learning.
 See [our recent preprint](https://arxiv.org/pdf/2109.06610.pdf) to get a sense of the project's starting point.